Home

 This section delves into constructing a matrix that rotates a point or vector around an axis within the Cartesian coordinate system, utilizing trigonometric functions for the operation.

-Figure 1: a 90 degrees counterclockwise rotation.
+Figure 1: A 90-degree counterclockwise rotation.

 Consider a point \(P\) in a three-dimensional space, positioned at (1, 0, 0).
 Temporarily disregarding the z-axis and focusing on the xy plane, our goal is to rotate \(P\) to a new position \(P_T\) with coordinates (0, 1, 0).
 This rotation can be visualized in Figure 1, where \(P\) is rotated 90 degrees counterclockwise around the z-axis to reach \(P_T\).
 Suppose we have a rotation matrix \(R\).
 Multiplying \(P\) by \(R\) results in the transformation of \(P\) to \(P_T\).
 To understand this transformation through matrix multiplication, let's break down the calculation for each coordinate of the transformed point: